rparnas/ry-docs/coding-standard.md

 # Coding Standard

 ## Purpose
-A line of code is often read many more times than it is written.
-A consistent style can make code more easily readable, both for yourself and others.
+A line of code is read many more times than it is written.
+A consistent style makes code more readable, both for others and yourself in the future.

 Coding standards need to be short enough that they can be internalized by team members.
-They also need to be flexible enough to allow readable code in multiple situations.
+They also need to be flexible enough to allow readable code in complex situations.

 ## C# #
 * Use tab size of 2.